Acanthoplus discoidalis: Reproduction

 In Acanthoplus discoidalis, courtship and mating is a relatively slow process; it starts at sunset and usually is completed by sunrise.
 First the stridulation of the males attracts females.
 The male produces a large spermatophore that includes a sperm pouch and an attached spermatophylax, a portion of food that serves as a nuptial gift to the female.
 Having mated, a male cannot mate again before he has had time to grow a new spermatophore.

 A female must mate before laying her first clutch of eggs.
 Thereafter she may mate and lay eggs again in any arbitrary order, as she can store sperm.
 Accordingly, it is advantageous for males to mate with virgins, as a higher proportion of the offspring of a virgin female will be their own.
 Virgins are lighter than non-virgins, which offers males a basis for distinguishing them when copulating.
 Males accordingly complete more matings with virgins than non-virgins and they transfer their spermatophore more quickly.

 Control

 Acanthoplus discoidalis is a pest of sorghum and millet in Southern Africa.
 In bad years, they may cause crop losses of up to 40%.
 Insecticides can control infestations, but as Acanthoplus discoidalis are flightless they can be controlled fairly easily by constructing a 50 cm deep trench around the field.
-If it seems worth while, poisoned baits in the trenches can increase the intensity of control.
+If it seems worthwhile, poisoned baits in the trenches can increase the intensity of control.
 It has been suggested that the insects could be collected and used as a high protein chicken feed.